Skip to main content

 Muscle relaxants are some of the most commonly prescribed medications to treat back pain and other strains or sprains.
 Robaxin (methocarbamol) and Flexeril (cyclobenzaprine) are examples of skeletal muscle relaxants (SMRs) that your healthcare provider may prescribe if you experience muscle pain.

-Both Robaxin and Flexeril work in similar ways through acting on the central nervous system (CNS).
+Both Robaxin and Flexeril work in similar ways by acting on the central nervous system (CNS).
 Further classified as antispasmodic agents, Robaxin and Flexeril are effective for treating acute, painful musculoskeletal conditions that cause discomfort and muscle spasms.
-They also have similar side effects such as drowsiness and dizziness.
+They also have similar side effects, such as drowsiness and dizziness.
+Healthcare providers will typically prescribe one of these prescription medications along with other measures such as rest and physical therapy, and sometimes other medication, such as prescription or over-the-counter (OTC) nonsteroidal anti-inflammatory drugs (NSAIDs).

 What are the main differences between Robaxin and Flexeril?